The World We Want

 ERA is working with partners to influence temporary relief packages and drive permanent policy fixes.
 Together we advocate for state legislative agendas containing proposals that promise permanent economic security solutions for the workers and families most affected by COVID-19.

 ERA envisions a world in which all families have what they need to feel economically secure, no matter the crisis.
 Women workers have value because they are essential to our community, and they benefit from premium pay as opposed to poverty wages.
 They thrive in safe and family-friendly workplaces, which never force a choice between one’s job and health.
 Families can depend on affordable and quality child care.
 Students can rely on their school to educate them equally without the threat and disruption of sexual violence.
+(Click here to read about the law we sponsored, advocated and organized for in California to ensure equal access to education for student survivors of sexual violence.)

 ERA is continuing the coordination, support, and tracking of women’s economic security agendas in different states (including new COVID-19 legislation) through the Stop Harassment State Network and Rapid Response Team, Equal Pay Today, and our Women’s Agenda Policy Hub.